 Statements Expressed By Respondents During Survey on Cloud Provider Security

-Respondents also told other public Cybersecurity challenges, comprising of a lack of visibility into the complete cloud estate, managing both off and on-premises environments, lack of expertise knowledge in cloud-native security, and compliance and preparation for audits.
+Respondents also told other public Cybersecurity challenges, comprising of a lack of visibility into the complete cloud estate, managing both off and on-premises environments, lack of expert knowledge in cloud-native security, and compliance and preparation for audits.
 The survey also presented queries regarding multi-cloud platforms.
-Use of several vendors mitigates the reliance on an individual vendor.
+The use of several vendors mitigates the reliance on an individual vendor.
 But, a multi-cloud environment lends specific risks too.
 Among the respondents, 66 percent said they depend on multiple cloud vendors, with 35% describing that they use three or more vendors.
 To upgrade to the complexity level, enterprises might use both private and public clouds.
 A complete 55% of those present in the survey said that they use hybrid cloud platforms with at least a single public and single private cloud.
-Some 35 per cent told that they utilize the combination of multi-cloud and hybrid cloud platform.
+Some 35 percent told that they utilize the combination of multi-cloud and hybrid cloud platforms.

 “As organizations of all sizes are using the full advantage of the cloud computing with its enhanced agility and flexibility, they are also encountering special new security standards, particularly when consolidating several cloud services and environments into an existing complex IT environment.”
 The study findings establish how essential it is for organizations to have holistic cloud data visibility and management across their growing complex hybrid network environments.
 It is to hold data security, mitigate the chance of outages and misconfigurations, and complete audit and compliance requirements.

 Time to Learn Tips to Improve Cloud Provider Security

 CloudCodes recommends the following tips to deal with challenges and risks involved in the use of cloud providers: